WhackerLink/WhackerLinkFiveM/README.md

 # WhackerLinkFiveM
 Bring the Whackerism right into your game

-## No where near ready but it "works" to play with
+## NOTE: Must connect to a whackerlink_v4 server instance to operate.